CSDTs/3D_Visualizer/README.md

 ### Fetch Models
 *  Fetch the models using a valid web link or use the default wigwam model.
 If the link is invalid, the application will fall back to using the default wigwam model.
+* Pick a model from the 3D/2D list.
+For 2D, the app presents a grid-like layout displaying all the images of projects fetched from the applications API from CSDT.
+The user can view the image in detail and display the image using AR.

 ### Manupulate models with SceneKit
 * Zoom, move and rotate model with gestures